JayDanielsss/JayDanielsss.github.io/index.md

 Welcome to my blog!
-Here is where I share my toughts.
+Here is where I share my thoughts.